zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications-part3.md

 Of course, there may exist scenarios with more sources of mutability such as the context of the scenario (I will not use the coins to pay for the coffee since I have to use them to purchase a tram ticket at a ticket machine).

+There is no apparent hierarchy (tree).
+The hierarchy emerges only after we know for what we want to use it.

+data instances (objects) differ on the syntax (physical) level (data level), however, they carry the same kind of information.

+The same protean data can carry more kinds of information.

+carrying the same information => ability to play a role in an interaction

 ####Commonalities vs. Distinctions